r4KK4n/nextjs-hardened-template/docs/npm-scripts-policy.md

 ## Overview

-This document outlines the security policies and best practices for managing npm/pnpm dependencies and lifecycle scripts in this project.
+This document outlines the security policies and best practices for managing dependencies and lifecycle scripts in this project.
+The default package manager for this repository is **npm** (lockfile: `package-lock.json`).
 Following these guidelines helps prevent supply-chain attacks and ensures reproducible builds.

 ---